jinghuazhao/PW-pipeline/README.md

 the phenotypic gene sets were from from 211,882 gene-phenotype pairs from the mouse genetics initiative and 5,083 gene ontology terms.

-An additional note relates to the common database: while it is appropriate for comparison, many entries are named after the ENSEMBL GENEID, e.g., ENSG00000000419, linking a reconstituted geneset containing C20orf11 (3.2), TOMM22 (3.1), CSDA (2.3), C5orf47 (2.2), EIF4EBP1 (2.2), NCK1 (2.2),
+An additional note relates to the DEPICT database: while it is appropriate for comparison, many entries are named after the ENSEMBL GENEID, e.g., ENSG00000000419, linking a reconstituted geneset containing C20orf11 (3.2), TOMM22 (3.1), CSDA (2.3), C5orf47 (2.2), EIF4EBP1 (2.2), NCK1 (2.2),
 ZNF337 (2.2), GORASP2 (2.1), KDELR3 (2.1), SNX17 (2.1), FAM208B (2.0), ENSG00000243155 (1.9),